-- What are your concerns about personal safety, both physical and emotional, in your field site? - Are there situations that you expect could lead you to feel concerned about your safety. - What is the risk of underestimating the potential for dangerousness? - What is the risk in overestimating? - What measures can you take to best assure your own safety and well-being? - In both home and office or agency interactions, how can you consider safety and develop strategies? - What safety issues may your clients be facing, either during the session or at home or work? - How may you integrate Menakem's reflections on white body supremacy with how safety is perceived in different ways by different people?
+- What are your concerns about personal safety, both physical and emotional, in your field site? - Are there situations that you expect could lead you to feel concerned about your safety. - What is the risk of underestimating the potential for dangerousness? - What is the risk in overestimating? - What measures can you take to best assure your own safety and well-being? - In both home and office or agency interactions, how can you consider safety and develop strategies? - What safety issues may your clients be facing, either during the session or at home or work? - What are the various oppressive isms (i.e. racism, heterosexism, gender binarism) that are reinforced in your agency and how may this influence safety for clients and staff? - How is self-care promoted or ignored in the policies and practices of your agency, reflect on this as you read the NASW (2020) amendments to the Code of Ethics.